fhildeb/lukso-node-guide/docs/theory/preparations/router-requirements.md

 # Router Requirements

-The router is the first, and often weakest, part in the chain of data exchange for blockchain nodes.
-Inadequate routers will drop packets, choke under high peer counts, or crash entirely, stalling your sync and putting validators at risk.
+The router is the first, and often weakest, part when it comes to data exchange of blockchain nodes.
+Inadequate routers will drop packets, choke under high peer counts, or stall your synchronization while putting validators at risk.

 :::danger ISP Router Issues

-The all‑in‑one routers many internet service provider supply are tuned for casual home use, **not for high‑connection workload** of a blockchain node.
+All‑in‑one routers from internet service providers are tuned for casual home use, **not for high‑connection workload** of a blockchain node.
 Even with correct port‑forwarding, they will likely suffer heavy packet loss, drastic bandwidth drops, or complete lock‑ups of your home network's internet when peer traffic surges.
 Upgrading to a business or professional home router usually eliminates these issues.

 :::